 General Usage Instructions

-Glyph Channelier creates its own menu at the TOOLS panel of the DESIGN workspace.
+Glyph Channelier creates its own menu in the UTILITIES panel of DESIGN workspace.

 Each sketch profile creates a separate component.
 The part bodies have names.